 It is also a widely preferred structure for rookie freelancers or self-employed individuals.
 For example, a freelance artist who sells his/her work on eCommerce websites or a personal trainer who offers one-on-one training for clients.

 - Complete control – Perhaps the biggest advantage of being a sole trader is the freedom to control the business and make any decisions as you please.

 - Minimum administrative work – Setting up as a sole trader means you can avoid extra regulatory paperwork such as annual accounts, corporation tax returns, VAT returns, etc., and focus on planning your future and earning money.

 - Low cost – The costs associated with incorporating and maintaining sole proprietorship may vary across countries but generally only include business license fees and taxes.

 - Tax deduction – For sole proprietorship, the business and the owner are considered a single entity and thus, can be eligible for certain deduction claims, such as health insurance, wages, or premises.

 - Liability risks – In the eyes of the law, there is no difference between the sole traders and the business itself, which means the liability is unlimited and the owner will be personally liable for any business losses and debts.

-- Difficulty obtaining financing – Getting finance to upscale business can be a challenge for sole traders as they can’t issue or sell stock.
+- Difficulty obtaining financing – Getting finance to upscale businesses can be a challenge for sole traders as they can’t issue or sell stock.
 Moreover, lending institutions are less likely to give loans to sole traders because of limited assets and credibility.

 There are three main types of partnership: general, limited, and limited liability, each has varying levels of liability and control.